NHL Best Bets for Tuesday: Expert Hockey Predictions for Today's Playoff Games

 NHL best bet: Colorado Avalanche -1.5 over LA Kings (-108)

 The Avalanche are another team that got away with a win that they would consider far too close for comfort.
 There is no doubt around the hockey world or even among the competitors who the better team in this series is.
 With all due respect to the Kings, it is not them.
-But Los Angeles played very well in game 1.
+But Los Angeles played very well in Game 1.
 It just was not enough.
-Entering this postseason, the Avalanche have been eliminated in two out of the last 3 first rounds, and have only made it past the second round in 1 out of the last 8 straight playoff appearances.
+Entering this postseason, the Avalanche have been eliminated in 2 out of the last 3 first rounds, and have only made it past the second round in 1 out of the last 8 straight playoff appearances.

 Google News